patrickjames242/react-extend-components/README.md

 When you pass the same prop to the resulting component as well as to the underlying element / component, the library has to figure out how to merge the two props.
 Here is how merging is handled for the various props.

-- **The `style` prop:** The style properties passed to the outermost component will override the properties passed to the inner element.
+- **The `style` prop:** The individual style properties passed to the outermost component will override the properties passed to the inner element.

 ```tsx
 import { ComponentExtenders } from './ComponentExtenders';